mhdthariq/FlowerEdgeDetectionApp/README.md

    python main.py
    ```

-### Method 2: Using Build Scripts
+### Method 2: Using Build Scripts (Needs Update for PyQt6)

-The repository includes build scripts.
+The repository includes build scripts. **Note: These scripts were originally designed for a Tkinter application and will need to be updated to correctly package a PyQt6 application (e.g., using PyInstaller with PyQt6 specifics, or tools like `fbs`).**

 - **Windows**: `build_scripts/build_windows_exe.py`
 - **Linux**: `build_scripts/build_linux_packages.py`